scarburato/t150_driver/README.md

 ## How to install and load the driver
 You can try to run `install.sh` as root, the script should: copy the udev rules and other files in their appropriate positions, build and install the DKMS modules and add them to the list of modules to be loaded at boot.

-To check if the modules are loaded check the output of `lsmod | grep hid-t150` and `lsmod | grep hid-tminit`.
+To check if the modules are loaded check the output of `lsmod | grep hid-t150`.

 ### Manually
 Copy the udev rules into `/etc/udev/rules.d/` and reload the udev rules (or reboot)...